 Early-onset dementia may present differently from typical dementia, often with fewer physical signs initially but just as significant long-term consequences.
 These individuals are at risk of becoming socially isolated and physically deconditioned, particularly if their diagnosis leads to early retirement, reduced activity levels, or limited community participation.
 Over time, this can lead to early frailty—a state that complicates the trajectory of dementia and affects quality of life.

 Given the complex needs of individuals with dementia and frailty, a multidisciplinary, home-based approach to care can make a substantial difference.
-Allied health professionals play a vital role in maintaining independence, improving quality of life, and slowing physical and cognitive decline.
+Allied health professionals play a vital role in supporting daily function, promoting participation, and assisting in managing physical and cognitive changes.

 Occupational therapists (OTs) are essential in helping individuals with dementia adapt their environment and routines to maintain safety and autonomy.
-OTs conduct home assessments, recommend modifications, and train clients and carers in the use of assistive equipment.
-Their interventions can reduce carer burden, delay the need for residential care, and promote meaningful engagement in daily activities that support cognitive and emotional well-being.
+Occupational therapists conduct home assessments, recommend modifications, and train clients and carers in assistive equipment.
+Their interventions aim to support safety, engagement in daily activities, and participation for both clients and carers.